ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 The bedrock of skip-level meetings is that employees can speak freely without fear of retribution.
 If employees fear retaliation, they will not be as open, undermining the whole point of skip-level meetings and the insight they provide.
 This is especially important if the senior leader hopes to learn about mid-level managers' performance and effectiveness from their direct reports.

-Skip Level Meeting Video
+Skip Level Meeting Questions Video

 As with any meeting you run, think and plan how your skip-level sessions will go.
 Remember that you need to ensure total anonymity for each employee involved.
-You need to provide the skip level meeting agenda ahead of time to the employee as they may be nervous meeting with "their direct manager's boss" or "manager's manager," and allowing them the time to prepare would be helpful.
+You need to provide the skip-level meeting agenda ahead of time to the employees as they may be nervous about meeting with "their direct manager's boss" or "manager's manager," and allowing them the time to prepare would be helpful.
 Please get in the mindset to be open to all kinds of feedback and take them as positive ways to make your organization more effective; many employees will feel nervous - like they are preparing for an executive team meeting.

 Think about the purpose of the skip-level meetings.
 Is it to determine managerial effectiveness, organizational alignment, organizational issues, etc.?
 It can't be all the above, so please make sure that you keep some specific questions on the area you are focusing on, but be able to adjust if the team member has something specific that they think is necessary.